 The buzz around the words “remote work” has become a lot more prominent after the COVID-19 pandemic disrupted our previous understandings of “normal.”
 The world has however been moving towards remote work for already some time.
 Are business leaders ready to rise to the occasion and leverage this challenge?

-The strong social momentum for working outside your home has its roots in the industrial revolution.
+social momentum for working outside your home has its roots in the industrial revolution.
 The 1900s saw the beginning of the rise for what we now know as the “9-to-5, modern office routine.”
 Nonetheless, ever since the dawn of the first personal computers and the development of greater connectivity, we have slowly been moving in the opposite direction.

 Previously, the trend has perhaps been slowed down by the concerns for employee productivity and negative impact on company culture.
 Indeed, even with the brief “return to the office” that many countries experienced/are experiencing, the same concerns saw daylight yet again.
 But what we witnessed in March, is still seen as the tipping point in the remote work trend.
 Hundreds of millions of people were sent home to work in the matter of a few days and weeks – with no long-term preparation nor transition period.